itsSanalog/sanalog.net/sanastro/src/content/blog/work/naming-logic.md

 The lone number denotes the segment.
 It's an open secret that 3/5/7/9 are used to leverage on Intel's already ubiquitous branding.
 AMD does not deserve flak for this.
 No room for superfluous pride that would only confuse consumers.
 Could you imagine if they went with even numbers instead and made '10', only for Intel to introduce '11' the next year and so on?

 The first number (yellow) in the processor name is the generation.
-Higher is better. *<span class="muted">Funnily enough, starting from gen 4, you can add each digit of the year of the generation to get the generation itself (e.g. 2 + 0 + 2 + 3 = 7).</span>*
+This is directly linked to architecture.
+Higher is better.

-The next digit is the performance level, ranging from 3 to 9<sup><a href="#rfn:2" id="fn:2" class="footnote">1</a></sup>.
-Again, higher is better.
+The next digit is the performance level, ranging from 3 to 9.<sup><a href="#rfn:2" id="fn:2" class="footnote">2</a></sup> Again, higher is better.
 This and segment both indicate performance, so it's no surprise that there is a relation.
 Level 3 usually belongs to Ryzen 3, 5 and 6 to Ryzen 5, and so on.
 However, this is rather arbitrary and you are often faced with something stupid like 8 belonging to both Ryzen 7 and Ryzen 9.
 Despite this, it is simple and the added granularity is welcome.

 The final two digits constitute the model number, leaving room for speed bumps or SKU differentiation if needed.
-As a whole, these four numbers work very similarly to Intel's system, making it decent.
+As a whole, these four numbers work very similarly to Intel's formula, making it decent.

 Finally, AMD yet again takes from Intel's book for its suffix, condensing information into a single letter of the alphabet.
 I won't list them all, but they are just as non-intuitive as Intel's, despite being slightly more coherent.